 In addition to dancing with DSUP, Carsyn has also been a member of the Twin City Ballet Company since 2012 and currently performs as a member of the company as an Artist in Residence. .
 Each year, she has played roles in the company’s annual Christmas gala and Ballet Under the Stars performances, and performed with the company at the Regional Dance America Southwest festivals in 2018 and 2019.
 In 2020 she starred as the lead Grump for the Christmas ballet.
 Carsyn has also studied under world famous instructors through organizations such as Twin City Ballet, Southern Association of Dance Masters, Dance Teachers United, The Streetz, and NYLA Dance.

 Carsyn is a 2020 graduate of Union Christian Academy, where she was one of two captains of the varsity cheer squad during the 2018-19 academic year and provided much of the group’s performance choreography.
 Carsyn excelled on and off the dance floor during her high school years, maintaining a 4.0 GPA as well as being an active member of the National Honors Society and 4H Club.
 She currently attends the University of Louisiana Monroe and majors in math.

 We plan to follow all mandates set forth by the Louisiana State Governor’s Office.
 We will update by e-mail and on Facebook as changes are made.
 As of the date of the production of this information that includes the following mandates and precautions.

--Masks are required for all staff and students age
+-Masks are required for all staff, recommended for all.

 -Our lobby & office is closed except by appointment.